28 Best Things to do in Salt Spring Island, BC

 20. Buy delicious local goodies at Merchant Mews

 Merchant Mews is located just a 2 minute drive away from the centre of Ganges.
-This area of Salt Spring Island may look industrial, however there are some amazing shops and eateries that have popped up:
+This area of Salt Spring Island may look industrial, however it's a burgeoning hub brimming with exceptional shops and eateries:

-• Salt Spring Kitchen - pick up a couple jars of their savoury, sweet or spicy preserves that go perfectly with a charcuterie board.
+• Salt Spring Kitchen - sample savoury, sweet and spicy preserves at their new tasting bar.
+Their spreads go perfectly with a charcuterie board.
 Our favourites are Hot Mango and Spicy Tomato.

 • Woodshed Provisions - sells gourmet seasonally-inspired dishes to heat up back at home.
 This is handy if you're staying at a place with a kitchen and want to eat in.
 Their Chicken Marbella is fantastic.

-• Francis Bread - sells freshly baked breads, pastries and sandwiches
+• Francis Bread - sells freshly baked breads, pastries and sandwiches.
+We tried their daily feature, a Chinese spice BBQ pulled pork sandwich, and it was amazing!

 • Dos Amores Tortilleria - treat yourself to tasty authentic Mexican tacos.
 The head chef was born and raised in Mexico.